Jake Roth-USA TODAY Sports. Pictured: Todd Gurley II.

 The first thing you need to know is that quarterbacks > everyone else.
 Even some of the worst QBs in the league are worth more than the best running backs, wide receivers and so on.
 Check out the article below to see how the QBs stack up in terms of value to the spread.

-To find out more about which non-QBs are capable of moving a line, I contacted William Bernanke of CG Technology and Scott Cooley of BetDSI.
+To find out more about which non-QBs are capable of moving a line, I contacted odds consultants William Bernanke and Scott Cooley.

 Offensive linemen aren’t capable of much on their own, even the best in the biz.
 Don’t tell Geoff Schwartz.